survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

-Integrating `AltContainer` actually grew our component a little bit.
+Integrating the `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
 If you wanted something forward-looking, you could push it into a component of your own.
 That facade would hide Alt and allow you to replace it with something else later on.

 ## Dispatching in Alt